loki-project/oxen-mobile-wallet/README.md

-# Graft Wallet
+# JOSH graft wallet

-The Graft Wallet is a Fork of the Cake/Oxen Wallet.
+This is Josh's Fork now.

 ## Build